abinit/abinit/README_Ubuntu.md

 ... type your user password and ABINIT should install smoothly with its dependencies.

-Note:
+WARNING!

-* This version of ABINIT is often an older one.
+* This version of ABINIT is most likely an older one.

 ## Compiling from source under Ubuntu